rn5f36d17s2/QRLJacking/README.md

 1. Open your Firefox browser!
 2. Write "about:config" in the url area, click the "i'll be careful, i promise" confirmation button.
 3. Search for a preference named "security.csp.enable" and change it's value to "false" by double clicking it to allow performing an XHR Request over a different domain (We're not supporting leaving this preference disabled, you may do that while testing, but after that you should set the preference to its original state).
-4. Instal Greasemonkey addon (https://addons.mozilla.org/en-US/firefox/addon/greasemonkey) and be sure that the module file "WhatsAppQRJackingModule.js" is loaded and already running!
+4. Install Greasemonkey addon (https://addons.mozilla.org/en-US/firefox/addon/greasemonkey) and be sure that the module file "WhatsAppQRJackingModule.js" is loaded and already running!
-5. Now We're Ready, Browse to our example "https://web.whatsapp.com" on your side, Wait for a WhatsApp session to be loaded, Greasemonkey should now inject our WhatsApp module file to catch and  .
+5. Now we're Ready, Browse to our example "https://web.whatsapp.com" on your side, Wait for a WhatsApp session to be loaded, Greasemonkey should now inject our WhatsApp module file to catch and  .
 6. Send the direct link of the final phishing page to a victim "Once the QR scanned, Victim's session is yours now"